tambatd/-Mustang_Bronco_GUI/README.md

 ```
 npm install
 ```
 This should install all the NPM modules required to use this app.

-Finally type
+If done correctly, the app should start on your local network 🎉

+## Usage
+To start the app locally, you must navigate to the project directory, and type
 ```
 expo start
 ```

-If done corrently, the app should start on your local network 🎉

-## Usage

-After you've installed all the necisary components, all you need to do is install the expo ios app, and launch the app from the app!
+After you have installed all the necessary components, all you need to do is install the expo ios app and launch the app from the app!

-If you're using Mac OS and have xcode installed, you should be able to launch this app via emulation
+If you're using Mac OS and have XCode installed, you should be able to launch this app via emulation.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)